open-rcp/rcp/docs/archive/rcp-cli.md

 ## Architecture

-The RCP CLI interfaces with the integrated RCP Daemon (RCPD) via either a local socket connection or the API component (when enabled via the "api" feature), depending on the command and availability:
+The RCP CLI interfaces with the integrated RCP Daemon (rcpdaemon) via either a local socket connection or the API component (when enabled via the "api" feature), depending on the command and availability:

 ```
 ┌─────────────┐     ┌─────────────────┐     ┌────────────────────────────────┐
-│  RCP CLI    │────►│  Local Socket   │────►│         RCPD                   │
+│  RCP CLI    │────►│  Local Socket   │────►│         rcpdaemon                   │
 └─────────────┘     └─────────────────┘     │  ┌────────────┐  ┌───────────┐ │
        │                                    │  │   Server   │  │    API    │ │
        │            ┌─────────────────┐     │  │ Component  │  │ Component │ │